-The easiest way to tell if you need mold remediation is to measure the patch of mold.
-If a visible mold measures more than 3 feet by 3 feet, you will need professional mold remediation.
+If a visible mold path measures more than 3 feet by 3 feet or if mold is found in more than 1 room of your home, you should seek professional remediation.
 Anything smaller can be removed with retail mold cleaners with ease.

-According to guidelines set out by the United States Environmental Protection Agency (EPA), mold growths of this size are considered too extensive to be dealt with on your own.
-As these mold growths often speak to a larger issue, such a problem with moisture and dampness in your home, they need to be addressed by a professional to ensure the complete removal of mold from your home.
+According to guidelines set out by the United States Environmental Protection Agency (EPA), mold growths of this size are considered too extensive to be dealt with independently.

 Hidden mold, or mold that grows out of sight in out-of-the-way places, can pose just as serious a risk as visible mold growths.
 This hidden mold can grow anywhere, from behind your wallpaper to underneath your carpet.